kitschpatrol/yanki/readme.md

 Install [Node.js](https://nodejs.org) if you haven't already.
 (Yanki requires Node 18.19.0+, 20.5.0+, or newer.)

-Assuming you have a folder of Markdown note files, the [Anki app](https://apps.ankiweb.net) is open and has the the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on installed:
+Assuming you have a folder of Markdown note files, the [Anki app](https://apps.ankiweb.net) is open and has the [Anki-Connect](https://ankiweb.net/shared/info/2055492159) add-on installed:

 ```sh
 npx yanki ./folder-of-markdown